2 min read

 The best option is to focus on optimising power whilst balancing diet and weight.
 To optimise your sustainable power output, try following one of our training plans.

-Using a Wattbike you can begin to truly understand your power-to-weight values.
+Using a Wattbike smart trainer you can begin to truly understand your power-to-weight values.
 From your test results you will be able to build a structured training program which will see natural weight loss and increased power bringing an overall much more enjoyable cycling experience.

 5 min read